Billy Taylor: Later career

 In 1981, after being profiled by CBS News Sunday Morning, Taylor was hired as an on-air correspondent and then conducted more than 250 interviews with musicians.
 He received an Emmy Award for his segment on the multi-talented Quincy Jones.

 In 1989, Taylor formed his own "Taylor Made" record label to document his own music.
-You Tempt Me (1996), by his 1985 trio (with Victor Gaskin and drummer Curtis Boyd), includes a rendition of Ellington's "Take the "A" Train".
+You Tempt Me (1996), by his 1985 trio (with Victor Gaskin and drummer Curtis Boyd), includes a rendition of Ellington's/Strayhorn’s "Take the "A" Train".
 White Nights (1991) has Taylor, Gaskin, and drummer Bobby Thomas performing live from Leningrad in the Soviet Union.
 Then came Solo (1992), and Jazzmobile Allstars (1992).
 In 1997, he received the New York State Governor's Art Award.

 Taylor suffered from a 2002 stroke, which affected his right hand, but he continued to perform almost until his death.
 He died after a heart attack on December 28, 2010, in Manhattan at the age of 89.

 His legacy was honored in a Harlem memorial service on January 11, 2011, featuring performances by Taylor's final working trio – bassist Chip Jackson and drummer Winard Harper – along with long-time Taylor associates Jimmy Owens, Frank Wess, Geri Allen, Christian Sands and vocalist Cassandra Wilson.
 Taylor was survived by his wife of 65 years, Theodora Castion Taylor; a daughter, Kim Taylor-Thompson; and a granddaughter.
 His son, artist Duane Taylor, died in 1988.

 Legacy

 Taylor appeared on hundreds of albums and composed more than 300 songs during his career, which spanned over six decades.
-His 1963 song "I Wish I Knew How It Would Feel to Be Free" dealt with civil rights issues and became the unofficial anthem of the civil rights movement in the 1960s.
-It was selected as "one of the greatest songs of the sixties" by The New York Times and was the theme music of the 1996 film Ghosts of Mississippi.
+His 1963 song "I Wish I Knew How It Would Feel to Be Free", dealt with civil rights issues and became the unofficial anthem of the civil rights movement in the 1960s.
+It was selected as "one of the greatest songs of the sixties" by The New York Times and was the theme music of the BBC Film TV programme and the 1996 film Ghosts of Mississippi.

 Engaging and educating more audience and young people was a central part of Taylor's career.
 He was the Wilbur D. Barrett Chair of Music at the University of Massachusetts Amherst and a Duke Ellington Fellow at Yale.
 Besides publishing instructional books on jazz, he taught jazz courses at Howard University, Long Island University, the Manhattan School of Music, and the University of Massachusetts Amherst, where he had studied under Roland Wiggins and earned his Master's degree and EdD degree in Music Education in 1975.

 His extensive appearance in television series and jazz educational programs brought the music he loved to the masses at the grassroots level as well as more formal arenas.
 He was sometimes better known as a television personality than a pianist.
 He was quoted in a 2007 article in the Post Magazine: "there's no question that being an advocate eclipsed my reputation as a musician.
 It was my doing.
 I wanted to prove to people that jazz has an audience.
 I had to do that for me."